 Drake's Fortune ensured fans would want more of this and enable Naughty Dog to take a few more liberties for the future to deliver even better experiences.

 2. Uncharted 4: A Thief's End

 Yet we still got the best of last hurrahs in the form of Uncharted 4: A Thief's End, and that is something that can never be tarnished.
-It delivers on all levels and what little flaws it has can be overlooked as this is Nate's last outing.
-With the PlayStation 4 finally debuting an Uncharted game, you would be remiss if you though it wouldn't be as good or better as the previous games.
+It delivers on all levels, and what little flaws it has can be overlooked as this is Nate's last outing.
+With the PlayStation 4 finally debuting an Uncharted game, you would be remiss if you thought it wouldn't be as good or better as the previous games.

 What we got was a deeply emotional tale between brothers and a final adventure for our beloved treasure hunter.
 And despite that, the game still has a truckload of laughs and light moments to keep us entertained.
 We finally uncover all layers of the main character and are introduced to a superb supporting one in the form of his brother Sam.

 Naughty Dog knew exactly what we wanted and presented that to the fans.
 The gameplay left nothing to be wanted more as numerous set pieces were at our disposal.
 All big moments packed together for a big punch and, more importantly, a clear resolution to the series that would make you applaud.